-In young dogs parvo can cause damage to the heart that is severe enough to leave them with life long cardiac issues.
+In young dogs, parvo can cause damage to the heart that may result in lifelong cardiac issues.
 This is the result of the virus attacking the white blood cells in the circulatory system, killing them off by suppressing bone marrow.

-The parvovirus is extremely contagious.
-It is easily transmitted when any animal, person or even an object comes into contact with the feces of the dog that is infected.
-It is very common that dogs will contract the disease by simply being in an area where an infected dog has been before.
+It is easily transmitted when any animal, person, or even an object comes into contact with the feces of an infected dog.
+Dogs can contract the disease by simply being in an area where an infected dog has been before.

-The virus is extraodinarily resistant and can survive for months on any and all objects in a given environement, making the entire area highly dangerous for young and unvaccinated dogs.
+The virus is extraordinarily resistant and can survive for months on any and all objects in a given environment, making the entire area highly dangerous for puppies and unvaccinated dogs.

-Some dogs are much more susceptible than others to this dangerous virus.
-However, it is mostly dogs that are unvaccinated that are most at risk.
+Some dogs are more susceptible than others to this dangerous virus.

-This includes dogs of all ages from puppies up through adolescents.
-Without vaccination against the parvo virus, your dog is at much higher risk for contracting the virus should they come into contact with any carriers.
+Without vaccination against the parvovirus, your dog is at much higher risk for contracting the virus should they come into contact with any carriers.

 There are also certain breeds which seem to be more apt to contract parvo than others.
-These include German Shepherds, Rottweilers, Labrador Retrievers, Doberman Pinchers and American Staffordwhire terriers.
-The virus also effects other members of the dog family including foxes, wolves and coyotes.
+These include German Shepherds, Rottweilers, Labrador Retrievers, Doberman Pinchers and American Staffordshire terriers.

 Signs and Symptoms